Almond Oil vs Almond Extract: Understanding the Differences

 Use almond oil for cooking and salad dressings due to its neutral flavor.
 Almond extract is best for baking and desserts where a strong almond flavor is desired.
 When substituting, use significantly less almond oil if a recipe calls for almond extract, and adjust quantities accordingly to maintain flavor balance.

-What Almond Oil Does for Hair: Benefits and Uses
+What Does Almond Oil Do for Hair?

 Ready to source an ingredient?